Week-by-week guide to pregnancy

 Our week-by-week pregnancy guide is full of essential information.
 From early pregnancy symptoms to how your baby is growing and developing, you'll find it all here.

 You'll be offered a range of tests around now that will look at your blood, urine and blood pressure.
-A highlight for many women is their first ultrasound scan.
-These tests provide you with opportunities to get your health, and your baby's health, checked out – but if you don't want to have them, then that's your choice.
-You can find out more about antenatal checks and tests here.
+These tests provide an opportunity to have yours and your baby's health checked.
+You can find out more about antenatal checks and tests on the NHS website.

 As you start to bulge out a bit, your muscles and ligaments will stretch, and this could give you pains around your stomach.
-If it hurts a lot, then see your midwife or doctor as soon as possible.
+If it hurts a lot, see your midwife or doctor as soon as possible.

-Your body is now pumping around up to 50 per cent more blood than usual.
-The blood feeds your womb – but it can also make you feel hot, sweaty and dizzy.
-That's your baby's way of telling you to put your feet up and have a drink!
+Your body is now pumping around up to 50% more blood than usual.
+The blood feeds your womb, but it can also make you feel hot, sweaty and dizzy.
+That's your baby's way of telling you to rest.

-Your baby has previously been fed by a yolk sac, but a new organ called the placenta is now poised to take over, or it may have done so already.
+Your baby has previously been fed by a yolk sac, but a new organ called the placenta is about to take over.
 The placenta will nourish the baby and remove waste.
-While the switchover happens, the hormones involved could make you feel really tired and emotional.
+While the switchover happens, the hormones involved could make you feel tired and emotional.